Kelvinskell/filename-changer/README.md

 - Your system must be capable of running bash in POSIX mode.
 - For this installation to work correctly, your current working directory has to be set to $HOME (especially if you wish to grant permission to create an alias as intended).
 - If you are executing this script for the first time, use 'bash fnc.sh` without any options if you want to automatically create an alias.
+- If you choose to create a custom alias or change the path to the script, be sure to modify the lines of code in the _fnc.sh_ file, to reflect the new directory path.
 - The script will exit after the first instance, regardless of whether permission was granted or not.
 You'll need to restart the program with options.
 - The script uses the _first.txt_ file located in the _~/filename-changer_ directory to determine whether or not it is running for the first time.
 Tampering with this file may lead to unintended results.